Benefits of the LLC, Limited Liability Company

 For the sole proprietor, who typically has personal assets and business assets, the formation of the enterprise into an LLC will provide greater protection for the personal assets, such as the home, the savings, the car.
 By law, creditors are not allowed to come after your personal assets in order to collect a business debt.
 The taxation for an LLC is flexible, as well.
 You can, if you choose, continue to file a Schedule C on your individual tax return, or you can incorporate.

 The fees to form the LLC vary by state, and are very reasonable.
-In Kansas, it takes $165, and in Missouri, the fee is $50.
+In Kansas, the Secretary of State takes $165, and in Missouri, $50.

 Benefits of the S-Corp